zidekmat/one2influx/README.md

 # one2influx

 One2influx is small ruby daemon for getting monitoring data from [OpenNebula's XML-RPC API](http://docs.opennebula.org/4.12/integration/system_interfaces/api.html) and storing it to [InfluxDB](http://influxdb.com/).
+It needs Ruby 2+ to run.

 ### Installation
 For Debian 8: